 The proposed development is located where Foothill Boulevard transitions into Stevens Canyon Road.
-The project has one frontage along Foothill Boulevard/Stevens Canyon, and proposes two driveways - one aligned with McClellan Road and the other with St. Andews Avenue - for access to the public right of way.
+The project has one frontage along Foothill Boulevard/Stevens Canyon, and proposes two driveways leading to the public right of way.

-The project proposes to locate the less intensive use, the townhomes closer to the abutting existing residential uses and the mixed-use building closer to Stevens Canyon Road, to create a separation from the exclusively residential uses.
-A plaza is proposed at the entrance closest to McClellan Road.
-With the prominent location of the plaza, the project creates an active space for the site and commercial component.
+The project proposes a prominent plaza at the entrance.
+With the prominent plaza the project creates an active space for the site and commercial component.
 The applicant proposes different site furniture such as tables, benches, and planters to enhance the area.
 The development frontage is bookended by prominent planting areas to help transition the area from residential to commercial, and to partially screen parking facilities from the right of way.
-Parking toward the public right of way (in addition to underground parking) is provided to ensure ease of access for commercial users.
+Parking toward the public right of way is to ensure ease of access for potential commercial users.
 The site also incorporates different paving materials near active pedestrian uses to help users be aware of the active uses.